TCM 101: Let’s start with Qi (pronounced /CHē)

 Who and What is Mother Qi Medicine?

-Mother Qi Medicine represents the divine feminine energy and nurturing womb where life is created, held and nurtured into existence.
+Mother Qi Medicine (MQM) represents the divine feminine energy and nurturing womb where life is created, held and nurtured into existence.
 It is the balance of yin and yang that makes us who we are and how we live our lives.
 It is something that we all encompass inside of ourselves.
-Mother Qi Medicine utilizes the Five Element Cycle to better help explain how TCM can be applied to your life and needs at any given moment.
+MQM utilizes the Five Element Cycle to better help explain how TCM can be applied to your life and needs at any given moment.

 In TCM, the Five Element Cycle consists of Wood, Fire, Earth, Metal and Water.
-Each element correlates with a major organ system, a season and a predominant emotion.
-Each element is also generated by another: Fire is the child of Wood, Earth is the child of Fire, etc. Again, utilizing the Parent-Child dynamic.
-In nature, we witness this interaction in the beauty of seasonal changes: Winter melts and warms into Spring, Spring evolves into Summer and so on.
+Each element correlating with a major organ system, a season and a predominant emotion.
+Each element is also generated by another, in a parent-child dynamic: Fire is the child of Wood, Earth is the child of Fire, and so on.
+In nature, we can also witness this interaction in the beauty of seasonal changes: Winter melts and warms into Spring, Spring evolves into Summer and so on.
 As individuals, the elements are also largely correlated to our environments and personal constitution, much like personalities and physical attributes, as well as life cycles.